-This isn’t a preventative seal, this is actually a sealing job that will keep the squirrel in a certain place.
+This isn’t a preventative seal, this is a sealing job that will keep the squirrel in a certain place.
 Remove every other entrance to your attic except for one so that you know where the squirrel will enter from.

 You can seal everywhere in hopes that the squirrel will be deterred but a squirrel can dig away at places to make its way inside.
-But if you leave a spot open for them then they will probably take the easy way in.
+But if you leave a spot open for them then they will take the easy way in.

 Step 3: Put Out A Trap

 Any type of nuts or seeds will draw a squirrel in but the best bait is peanuts or peanut butter.
-This is likely because of the strong aroma and taste that squirrels and drawn to and can’t get enough of.
+This is because of the strong aroma and taste that squirrels and drawn to and can’t get enough of.